Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Polynomial Chaos: An Efficient Uncertainty Propagation Framework

 \end{example} \end{enumerate}

-The basic idea of polynomial chaos \cite{wiener_1938_homogeneous} is look up which of the thirteen members of the orthogonal polynomials in the Askey scheme \cite{1985_askey_scheme} to use for the probability distribution on the parameters.
+The basic idea of polynomial chaos \cite{Xiu_Karniadakis_PCE_tutorial} is look up which of the thirteen members of the orthogonal polynomials in the Askey scheme \cite{1985_askey_scheme} to use for the probability distribution on the parameters.
 This approach is often referred to as generalized polynomial chaos (gPC) in the literature \cite{Xiu_Karniadakis_PCE_tutorial}.
-Several extensions have been proposed.
 The class of Askey scheme can be further generalized by the Stieltjes procedure \cite{1982_stieltjes_procedure}, and non-orthogonal polynomials such as monic polynomials, Lagrange polynomial \cite{2005_pcm} and biorthogonal polynomial \cite{1988_biorthogonal} have been considered.
 These extensions are not discussed further here, as the probability distributions of most interest in control are included in the standard Askey scheme.

 In summary, a PCE is an infinite series of orthogonal or non-orthogonal polynomials, which are called {\em basis functions}.
 This infinite series of polynomials is truncated for computational tractability.
-The literature on PCT can be classified according to the choice of basis functions and the method of computation of the coefficients.
-Generally, the prior knowledge about the distribution of the uncertain parameters is used to decide the polynomials as per the Table \ref{tab:poly_distri}.
-The general procedure of PCT involves three steps:
+The literature on PCT can be classified (Fig. \ref{PCE_classification}) according to the choice of basis functions and the method of computation of the coefficients.
+The choice of basis functions can be further classified into polynomial class and truncation scheme.
+In literature, both non-orthogonal \cite{2005_pcm, 1988_biorthogonal} and orthogonal \cite{1985_askey_scheme} classes of polynomials have been used.
+Generally, the prior knowledge about the distribution of the uncertain parameters is used to decide the orthogonal polynomials as per the Table \ref{tab:poly_distri}.
+Popular truncation schemes are coordinate, total \cite{Xiu_Karniadakis_PCE_tutorial}, anisotropic \cite{anisotropic_2008} and adaptive \cite{pseudo_spectral_2013}.
+Methods of coefficient computation are categorized into intrusive \cite{1984_galerkin} and non-intrusive methods.
+Non-intrusive methods include pseudospectral \cite{2007_pcm, 2010_pseudospectral}, interpolation \cite{2005_pcm} and regression \cite{2016_regression} etc. The general procedure of PCT involves three steps: